WijdaneCHAR/WijdaneCHAR/README.md

 # Hi there 👋
 ### :raising_hand: About me :

+I'm <b>Wijdane CHARKAOUI</b> ,
-I'm Wijdane CHARKAOUI ,An engineering student in computer science in National School of Applied Sciences Oujda, Also a FRONT-END REACT.JS & ANGULAR profile .
+An engineering student in computer science in National School of Applied Sciences Oujda, Also a FRONT-END REACT.JS & ANGULAR profile .

 - 🌱 I’m currently learning SPRING
 - 👨‍💻 All of my projects are available at <a href="https://wijdanecharkaoui.netlify.app/">My Portfolio</a>